Running with Docker

 Setup

-3. Create a configuration file for the equipment, simulator or supervisor that you want to test.
-Check out an example for TLC emulator build into the the rsmp Ruby gem, or ream more about site test configurations and supervisor test configurations.
+Create a configuration file for the equipment, simulator or supervisor that you want to test.
+Check out an example for TLC emulator built into the rsmp Ruby gem, or read more about site test configurations and supervisor test configurations.

 Run from the Terminal

-You run the validator be starting the container.
-You must mount the config folder you create above, so the validator can read files in it.
+You run the validator by starting the container.
+You must mount the config folder you created above, so the validator can read files in it.
 Assuming the config folder you created is at ./config, you can use $PWD to construct the absolute path:

 % docker run --name rsmp_validator -it -v $PWD/config:/config -p 13111:13111 ghcr.io/rsmp-nordic/rsmp_validator

-After running, you can start the container again to re-run the same set of test and options with:
+After running, you can start the container again to re-run the same set of tests and options with:

 % docker start -a rsmp_validator